 - systems of inheritance and land rights, affecting the distribution of power and material goods within families;

-- migration of young couples, leaving elderly parents alone, in societies where older people were traditionally cared for by their offspring;
+- migration of young couples, leaving elderly parents alone in societies where older people were traditionally cared for by their offspring; and

 - lack of funds to pay for care.

-Within institutions, maltreatment is more likely to occur where:
+Within institutions, abuse is more likely to occur where:

 - where policies operate in the interests of the institution rather than the residents.

-Many strategies have been implemented to prevent elder maltreatment and to take action against it and mitigate its consequences.
-Interventions that have been implemented – mainly in high-income countries – to prevent maltreatment include:
+Many strategies have been implemented to prevent elder abuse and to take action against it and mitigate its consequences.
+Interventions that have been implemented – mainly in high-income countries – to prevent abuse include:

-- caregiver support interventions (e.g. stress management, respite care)
+- caregiver support interventions (including stress management and respite care)

-There is little evidence of the effectiveness of these interventions at present.
-Caregiver support after maltreatment has occurred to reduce the likelihood of its reoccurrence has been shown to work.
-Furthermore, caregiver support to prevent elder maltreatment before it occurs and professional awareness of the problem appears promising.
-Evidence suggests that adult protective services and home visitation by police and social workers for victims of elder maltreatment may in fact have adverse consequences, increasing elder maltreatment.
+Evidence for the effectiveness of most of these interventions is limited at present.
+However, caregiver support after abuse has occurred reduces the likelihood of its reoccurrence and school-based intergeneration programmes (to decrease negative societal attitudes and stereotypes towards older people) have shown some promise, as have caregiver support to prevent elder abuse before it occurs and professional awareness of the problem.
+Evidence suggests that adult protective services and home visitation by police and social workers for victims of elder abuse may in fact have adverse consequences, increasing elder abuse.

-Multiple sectors can contribute to reducing elder maltreatment, including:
+Multiple sectors and interdisciplinary collaboration can contribute to reducing elder abuse, including:

 - the social welfare sector (through the provision of legal, financial, and housing support);